Measurement of the charm mixing parameter $y_{CP} - y_{CP}^{K\pi}$ using two-body $D^0$ meson decays: Results

 All three measurements have individual fits of good quality and are found to be compatible among years and magnet polarities.
 Following all correction procedures and the use of the fit model of Eq.~\eqref{eq:R_updated_fit_model}, which includes secondary decays, the average values are measured to be

 where the uncertainties are only statistical.
 The value of $\ycp^{CC}$ is measured to be compatible with zero within one standard deviation ($\sigma$), validating the cross-check measurement with data.
-Figure~\ref{fig:yCP_allYears_Run2} shows the distributions of $R^{\pi\pi}(t)$ and $R^{KK}(t)$ using the full data set, with the average values of $\ycp^{\pi\pi} - \ycp^{K\pi}$ and $\ycp^{KK} - \ycp^{K\pi}$ overlaid.
+Figure~\ref{fig:yCP_allYears_Run2} shows the distributions of $R^{\pi\pi}(t)$ and $R^{KK}(t)$ using the full data set, with Eq.~\eqref{eq:R_updated_fit_model} overlaid, computed using the average values of $\ycp^{\pi\pi} - \ycp^{K\pi}$ and $\ycp^{KK} - \ycp^{K\pi}$.